 If you suffer an injury as a pedestrian, it’s important to protect your ability to file a claim for damages later.
 After receiving medical treatment, your attending physician should provide you with a report that details the extent of your injuries, your future concerns, prognosis, and treatment plan.
 This medical report will be vital if you choose to file a personal injury lawsuit against the person who hit you.

 Your attorney will likely connect with medical expert witnesses who will use this report to deliver their professional opinion regarding your injuries and the pain they caused.
 When filing a personal injury lawsuit, there are several types of damages that may come into play.
 “Pain and suffering” describes the physical pain and emotional anguish a defendant’s actions caused.
 This can include particularly painful wounds or recoveries involving multiple surgeries.

-When you file a lawsuit, your attorney will help you meet all filing and documentation requirements with the court.
+When you file a lawsuit, our accident attorneys will help you meet all filing and documentation requirements with the court.
 Your lawyer should be able to provide you with an accurate idea of your chance of success and how much you could win.

-Most pedestrian accident cases involve various types of damage, including:
+Most San Diego County pedestrian accident cases involve various types of damage, including:

 Once you’ve handled your immediate medical issues following a pedestrian accident, it’s vital to connect with a reputable, experienced attorney to handle your case.
-Chula Vista pedestrians who suffer injuries from negligent drivers can contact the Law Offices of Howard Kitay for a free initial consultation.
+Your first instinct should be to rest and heal, not to deal with the insurance companies.
+San Diego pedestrians who suffer injuries from negligent drivers can contact the Law Offices of Howard Kitay for a free initial consultation.
 We take the time to get to know every client’s unique situation and will explore every possible avenue of compensation.